TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

 Acknowledgements
 ===
-Tiantian would like to thank all her co-authors/cooperators for their guide and inspiration.
+Tiantian would like to thank all her co-authors for their guide and inspiration.

 * [Christian S. Jensen](https://csj.cs.aau.dk/)
 * [Harry Kai-Ho Chan](https://harryckh.github.io/)